 Don’t be afraid to make your employee social media advocacy program fun.
 Offer incentives as motivation to participate.
 You might track who shares the most content or who’s getting the most engagement.
 Provide rewards to employees who are participating in sharing company content on social media.
 Rewards can be as simple as recognition at a company meeting to a lunch paid for by the company, even extra time off.

 Your company’s social accounts are important, but if you really want to amplify brand visibility, you need your employees.
 With leadership taking the lead, setting employees up for success, and motivation, you will see the impact an employee social media advocacy program can have on your business.
 At Safeguard, we’re here to bring you everything you need to be successful, both online and offline.
-Your Safeguard advisor can provide solutions to get you connected with fans on social media, who becomes customers.
-Contact us today to get started.
+Contact us today.

 - Grow your social media engagement through an employee social media advocacy program.